vantezzen/electric-squid/components/client/README.md

 ## Installation

 1. Clone the repository
+2. Copy ".env.example" to ".env" and customize its contents
-2. Open a terminal in this directory (`cd components/clients`)
+3. Open a terminal in this directory (`cd components/clients`)
-3. Install the node dependencies via `npm install`
+4. Install the node dependencies via `npm install`
-4. After the installation, npm should have already executed the "postinstall" hook.
+5. After the installation, npm should have already executed the "postinstall" hook.
 If it hasn't, run `npm run postinstall` manually
-5. You can now start the frontend via `npm start` or build using `npm run build`
+6. You can now start the frontend via `npm start` or build using `npm run build`

 Make sure to have the proxy started on the same machine

+## Building

+You can build the frontend using "npm run build", which will create static output files in "./dist".

+Please note that due to the large size of flying-squid and its dependencies, this requires a large amount of RAM.
+By default the build scripts has an increased RAM cap of 16GB, which should work.

 ## Dependency patching